kevinmcsherry/Kev_Project5/README.md

  ## Unfixed Bugs

  - As I write this report, a current major issue I have is creating a user account that will also become a customer..
 My model set up is with a seperate Customer table outside of the user... so after creating an account the user can not use the site as a customer until I add them via the admin utility... this is a big problem that I have been trying to fix unsuccesfully at this point.
+ - (**The above is now fixed!**)

  - Messaging - My messages are being erratic... they seem to present themselves at times and other not.. it really is bothering me.

  - Guest functionality - I'm not sure if this is a bug neccessarily, but its certainly something that feels like its missing - a website like this should allow no registered users to utilise.

+ - After an item which is present in the basket, then the SuperUser updates that product, once going back to basket the website throws an error.

+ ## Marketing Strategy

+ -

 # Deployment